DevAra007/p2_aws_liftandshift/README.md

 5. **Public Domain Registration**: Register a public domain and configure it to point to the load balancer endpoint.

-6. **Security Configuration**: Configure security groups to restrict access to the EC2 instances and other resources as per security requirements.
+6. **Software Installation**: Install the required software components on each EC2 instance.
+This includes Tomcat Server, MySQL, RabbitMQ, Memcache, JDK 11, and Maven.

 7. **Testing and Optimization**: Test the application to ensure everything is functioning as expected.
 Optimize the infrastructure for performance and cost-efficiency if needed.